A bit more about Christine

 Find a celebrant who suits your personalities, your outlook and seems open to your ceremony ideas; you need to feel comfortable discussing all sorts of things with them.

-Work proactively with your celebrant: complete the planning questionnaire in as much detail as you can; reply to communications promptly and be ready to discuss things openly at your planning meeting – a bespoke ceremony means more input from you, but by gum, it’s worth it!
+Work proactively with your celebrant: complete the planning questionnaire in as much detail as you can; reply to communications promptly and be ready to discuss things openly at your planning meeting – a bespoke ceremony requires more input from you, but by gum, it’s worth it!